Nasi kerabu

-Nasi kerabu (Kelantanese: Nasik kabu; Jawi: ناسي کرابو) is a Malaysian rice dish, a type of nasi ulam, in which blue-coloured rice is eaten with dried fish or fried chicken, crackers and other salads.
-The blue colour of the rice comes from the petals of Clitoria ternatea (butterfly-pea) flowers (bunga telang), which are used as a natural food colouring in cooking it.
-The rice can also be plain white rice or rice cooked using turmeric.
-It is often eaten with solok lada (stuffed peppers) and is also eaten with fried keropok.
+Nasi kerabu (ناسي کرابو; Kelantanese: nasik kabu) is a type of nasi ulam in essence a Malay rice dish in which rice naturally coloured with butterfly pea flowers (Clitoria ternatea) served with sides of dried fish or fried chicken, stuffed peppers (solok lada), fried crackers and other herbs and greens; all of these side dishes often times mixed akin to a salad before eaten.
+The blue rice can also be plain white rice or rice cooked using turmeric.

-Nasi kerabu is very popular in the east coast states of Peninsular Malaysia such as Kelantan and Terengganu, and now can be found throughout Malaysia as well as in Pattani.
+Nasi kerabu is very popular in the east coast states of Peninsular Malaysia such as Kelantan and Terengganu, and now can be found throughout Malaysia as well as in Pattani also known by its Thai name ข้าวยำ khao yam (also anglicised as khao yum or calqued as rainbow rice salad).

 Origin and distribution

 Boiled rice has been a key source of carbohydrates in the diet of the people of Malacca and Malay Archipelago since ancient times, and is an essential component of many local dishes.
 Most often, a portion of rice boiled in water, coconut milk or a mixture of both, is served with some kind of garnish.
 In Malaysian cuisine, as in many East Asian cuisines, rice is usually not a side dish, but the basis of the dish.
 The role of a side dish is performed by more or less significant additions to a serving rice.
 Accordingly, the names of such dishes usually contain the word "nasi" - "cooked rice" in Malay, (Note: Uncooked rice grains and the rice plant are referred to with other names in the Malay language.) as well as some qualifier referring to the way the rice is cooked, or referring to its side dish.
 One of these dishes is nasi kerabu, the name which literally means "rice with salad".
 Kerabu is one of the traditional types of salads made from vegetables and herbs in Malaysian cuisine.